Kalal0/Arduino-Robot-arm-V2-installation/README.md

     catkin_**workspace name** -> src -> arduni_robot_arm - > robot_arm_pkg -> urdf

-6 - Delete the urdf file in that directory and replace it with the following file:
+6 - Open the .urdf file with a text editor and replace the entire text with the following: